HassaanAbbasi/Diqtionary/README.md

 * Provides possible words you might have meant if you input a word incorrectly
 * Recognizes acronyms

-To run Diqtionary, download all the files and run the "main.py" file in the "Program" directory.
+To run Diqtionary, download all the files and click the "diqtionary.exe" executable in the "Program" directory.